b8ff/Microsoft-Account-Generator/README.md

 > **Note**
 >
-> The generated accounts can be used in games such as Minecraft Bedrock Edition, Fortnite and games that have a similar signup system.
+> The generated accounts can be used in games such as Minecraft Bedrock Edition, Fortnite and games that have a similar login system.

 ### Installation
 Install required packages: